cesourcile/MicroPyWatch/README.md

 # MicroPyWatch
+## Sports and Game project

 Project of a smart watch which can calculate BPM.

 Functionnalities :
 - a digital and an analog clock accurate to the nearest millisecond with the date ;
 - a BPM sensor whose graphic can be plotted with the calculus of the BPM in real-time ;
-- a "darkmode" button, that can change the theme from light to dark and vice-versa.
+- a "darkmode" button, that can change the theme from light to dark and vice-versa ;
+- a Pong game.

+## Theme
 To change the theme of the smart watch, we can press the SW1 button.
+There is a light and a dark theme.

+## Menu
-To change the screens of the smart watch, we can press the SW2 button.
+To change the screens of the smart watch, there is a menu we can access by pressing the SW2 button.

+To browse the menu, we can press the SW3 button.

+To choose the menu, we can re-press the SW2 button.

+## BPM sensor
+We can measure our BPM with the heartbeat sensor and see the plot of it.

+## Pong
+We can play Pong against the watch.
+To go up, press the SW1 button and to go down, press the SW3 button.

-Hardware :
+## Hardware :
 - STM32WB Nucleo Board
 - Display I2C
 - Sensor Heartbeat Analog KY039